bids-standard/bids-specification/src/02-common-principles.md

 -   WARNING: The Neuromag/Elekta/MEGIN file format for MEG (`.fif`) does *not* support recording dates earlier than `1902` roughly.
+    Some analysis software packages (e.g., MNE-Python) handle their data as `.fif` internally and will break if recording dates are specified prior to `1902`, even if the original data format is not `.fif`.
     See [MEG-file-formats](./99-appendices/06-meg-file-formats.md#recording-dates-in-fif-files)
     for more information.